-He stands under the plaque, telling quite clearly that Larkin lived there, 1956-1974.
+He stands under the plaque, telling quite clearly that Larkin lived here, 1956-1974.

 “Oh God.
 Not him.
 I get coaches pulling up here to see the house.
 I always clear them off.
 Pain in the arse it all is.
-I don’t really know anything about that Larkin really.
+I don’t really know anything about all that Larkin really.
 My dad, he bought this house off the university 40 years ago.
 We kicked Larkin out.
 He left his old bike here.
 My dad threw it away, the Big idiot.
 Should’ve kept it, could have made some money on that… Maybe I should turn his old flat into a b&b, charge all them gawpers for a night in his old bedroom…”

 “Do you think I could come in and have a look at his old rooms?”
 I ask, fully expecting a no.

 The man stares at me a while.
 “Ah, come on then,” he gives in.
 Standing back from the gate, nodding towards Larkin’s old front door.

 We walk up the old thread-bare carpet.
 I walk in a hushed reverence as if I was visiting a church, built on serious earth.
 There’s a small orange stained glass window with rural scenes of birds and woodland animals halfway up the stairs, letting orangey light in.
 The banisters have chipped old white paint, not changed in years.
 The flat at the top is smaller than I thought it would be.
 A bedroom and a back room.
 Tiny kitchen and bathroom built in together.
 But there, in the front room is Larkin’s famous high window.
 The window where the phantom of Pearson Park would sit with his view out over the tops of the trees.